Measure your application's size in memory and its execution speed.

 The excellent JConsole tool comes with JSE 6, and can be used to manage and monitor a local or remote Java Virtual Machine.

-If JConsole is not available, there are some other means of measuring an application's size in memory.
+If the above tools aren't available, then you are stuck with more primitive means of measuring an application's size in memory.
 They depend on your platform.
 For example: